The Ultimate Digital Adoption Guide

 In short, having a digital adoption strategy is the only way to make sure you’re getting the maximum value out of business applications.
 You need to know this to avoid paying for software that nobody is using, or at least using well.

-Many business leaders and applications owners make this mistake because they’re bought into a solution or the benefits it promises, but don’t consider digital adoption—sometimes even assuming that new tech will just be adopted.
+Many business leaders and application owners make this mistake because they’re bought into a solution or the benefits it promises, but don’t consider digital adoption—sometimes even assuming that new tech will just be adopted.

+That’s a lot of money, and the expectation is that software will deliver value worth more to the business than its cost.
 However, many of these projects fail to deliver the value the company set out to realize.
 Various academic research puts the failure rate of transformation projects at roughly 70%.
 In other words, most businesses have made software investments that haven’t delivered the value they thought it would.
+That’s a shockingly big number.

-With the increase in remote working, digital adoption is even more important.
+With the increase in hybrid and remote working, digital adoption is even more important.
 Employees are using more software than ever before, and they have no one to turn to if they don’t know what to do with it.
-Without measuring and improving the employee experience in a scalable, convenient way, it’s more than likely the rate of software success will drop even further.

 How to find digital adoption challenges